danfuzz/samizdat/doc/samizdat-0/library-string.md

 index (zero-based) and the element's value (as a single-character string).
 Always returns void.

+#### `stringFromTokenList tokens <> string`

+Takes a list of tokenizer-style character tokens (that is, highlets whose type tags are each a single-character string), returning the result of concatenating all the characters together in order.

+This function is intended to aid in the building of tokenizers.

 #### `stringMap string function <> list`

 Maps each element of a string using a mapping function, collecting